 Exotic Racing in Las Vegas maintains a track to Formula 1 standards.
-Five laps on a supercar costs $300-450, and there’s a discount if you want to try more than one model.
+Five laps in a supercar costs $300-$450, and there’s a discount if you want to try more than one model.

 Pavement is great, but sometimes you just have to blaze your own trail.
 There are several rental options for those who want to leave the asphalt behind.

 Rally racing is done on roads of a sort.
 Some are paved and some aren’t.
-They can be closed public roads or private roads.
+They are usually on closed public roads or private roads.
 Vehicles are modified stock cars.
 They’re chopped down to make them light, then roll bars, chassis reinforcement and a modified engine are added.

 Team O’Neil Rally School conducts one to five day courses in rally driving at their facility in New Hampshire.
 They maintain over 70 rally cars, and courses run $1600-7000.